FoxyMC-Server/Alex-s-Mobs-Resourcepack-Port/README.md

 ## License

 All assets from the original Java mod are licensed under the **GNU Lesser General Public License v3 (LGPLv3)**.
-This port has been adapted for Minecraft Bedrock Edition.
+This port has been adapted for Minecraft Bedrock Edition by **King Porosus**.
 Modifications are documented, and the original license is preserved.